Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 It is now time to spawn and randomize our foreground objects.
 We are getting close to generating our first set of synthetic data!

 * **Action**: Add `ForegroundObjectPlacementRandomizer` to your list of Randomizers.
-Click _**Add Folder**_ and select `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.
+Click _**Add Folder**_ and select `Assets/Samples/Perception/0.6.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`.
 * **Action**: Set these values for the above Randomizer: `Depth = -3, Separation Distance = 1.5, Placement Area = (5,5)`.

 This Randomizer uses the same algorithm as the one we used for backgrounds; however, it is defined in a separate C# class because you can only have **one of each type of Randomizer added to your Scenario**.
 Therefore, this is our way of differentiating between how background and foreground objects are treated.

 While the texture and color of the foreground objects will be constant during the simulation, we would like their rotation to be randomized similar to the background Prefabs.
 To achieve this:

-* **Action**: From the _**Project**_ tab select all the foreground Prefabs located in `Assets/Samples/Perception/0.5.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`, and add a `RotationRandomizerTag` component to them.
+* **Action**: From the _**Project**_ tab select all the foreground Prefabs located in `Assets/Samples/Perception/0.6.0-preview.1/Tutorial Files/Foreground Objects/Phase 1/Prefabs`, and add a `RotationRandomizerTag` component to them.

-The last step here is to make sure the order of randomizations is correct.
 Randomizers execute according to their order within the list of Randomizers added to your Scenario.
 If you look at the list now, you will notice that `ForegroundObjectPlacementRandomizer` is coming after `RotationRandomizer`, therefore, foreground objects will NOT be included in the rotation randomizations, even though they are carrying the proper RandomizerTag.
 To fix that:

 * **Action**: Drag `ForegroundObjectPlacementRandomizer` and drop it above `RotationRandomizer`.

-### <a name="step-6">Step 6: Generate and Verify Synthetic Data</a>

 You are now ready to generate your first dataset.
 Our current set-up will produce 100 frames of annotated captures.